aleaxit/gmpy/docs/advmpz.rst

 gmpy2 provides access to an experimental integer type called *xmpz*.
 The *xmpz* type is a mutable integer type.
-In-place operations (+=, //=, etc.) modify the orignal object and do not create a new object.
+In-place operations (+=, //=, etc.) modify the original object and do not create a new object.
 Instances of *xmpz* cannot be used as dictionary keys.

 ::